How to file a Maine annual report

 Can I file several years of reports at once?

 No. Maine requires a separate filing each year, and you can't catch up for future years in advance.
-If you missed prior years, file them one at a time and pay the accrued late fees.
+If you missed prior years, file them one at a time and pay the accrued late fees and any applicable reinstatement fees.